Denis Scanlon

 Denis Scanlon (born 5 April 1954) is a former Australian rules footballer who played for Essendon in the Victorian Football League (VFL).

+Career and awards

 Scanlon won North Hobart's 'best and fairest' award in 1973 and was a member of their 1974 premiership team.
 Although primarily a defender, Scanlon could also play as a ruckman and he was recruited to Essendon in 1976 for a record high transfer fee.
 From his debut mid-season, through the rest of the decade, he was a regular fixture in the side and made a finals appearance in 1979.
 He represented Tasmania at the 1975 Knockout Carnival and 1980 Adelaide State of Origin Carnival.

+Education

 After completing a doctorate, Scanlon has worked as a medical researcher at the University of Melbourne.